Goinn/Trashbin/README.md

 # Trashbin

-Adds a button to delete songs for Synth Riders [PCVR]
+Adds a button to delete songs for Synth Riders [PCVR] Deleted songs will be added to NoodleManagerX' blacklist

 ![preview](preview.png)

 ## Setup
 !After an update you might have to either grab the newest release of Trashbin or reinstall MelonLoader completely!